Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 We have seen the usage of different types of complicated Queries like the following:

-Today we will learn how to define and extract the top 100 or whatever number of records or a certain percentage of the total records based on the values, in a particular Column.
+Today, we will learn how to define and extract the top 100 records or a certain percentage of the total records based on the values in a particular Column.

 Review of Rules of Queries.